Yorkshire Terrier Age Chart in Human Years (Yorkie Lifespan Guide)

 • A 10-year-old Yorkshire Terrier may be senior, but not “extremely old”

-Understanding how this calculator works helps you interpret age charts correctly and set realistic expectations for your dog’s health, behavior, and care needs at every stage of life.
+Understanding how this age chart works helps you interpret the conversions correctly and set realistic expectations for your dog’s health, behavior, and care needs at every stage of life.

 Yorkshire Terrier Age Chart: Dog Years to Human Years Conversion